jun621/DynamicScriptRunner/README.md

 5. Download the script from S3 to VM (upload the scripts to S3 via AWS CDK)

-6. Run the script in Vm
+6. Run the script in VM

    6.1 Get the input from DynamoDB via autogenrated nanoid